gtiwari333/spring-boot-web-application-sample/README.md

-### A Spring Boot Web Application Seed with tons of Ready to use features.
-Can be used as starter for bigger projects.
+### A Spring Boot Web Application Sample with tons of ready-to-use features.
+This can be used as starter for bigger projects.

 #### Variations
 - Version without KeyCloak is on 'without-keycloak' branch https://github.com/gtiwari333/spring-boot-web-application-seed/tree/without-keycloak